Super Mario Bros.: The Lost Levels: Reception and legacy

-At the time of its release, The Lost Levels topped Famicom Tsūshin charts.
-The game was the most popular game on the Disk System, for which it sold about 2.5million copies.
+The Lost Levels topped Famicom Tsūshin's charts.
+It was the most popular game on the Disk System, for which it sold about 2.5 million copies.
+The Japanese magazine Famicom Hisshoubon had one reviewer compliment that Mario and Luigi had different gameplay characteristics, with another wishing they had added more characters instead of just making the game more difficult.
+A third reviewer felt the game was lacking the freshness that the previous Super Mario games had had.
+Two reviewers felt it was released as ploy to get people to purchase a Famicom Disk System.

 Retrospective critics viewed The Lost Levels as an expansion of the original, akin to extra challenge levels tacked on its end.
 Despite their similarities, the sequel is distinguished by its notorious difficulty.
-1001 Video Games You Must Play Before You Die summarized the game as both "familiar and mysterious" and "simply rather unfair".
+1001 Video Games You Must Play Before You Die summarized it as both "familiar and mysterious" and "simply rather unfair".
 The Lost Levels replaced the original's accessible level designs with "insanely tough obstacle courses" as if designed to intentionally frustrate and punish players beginning with its first poison mushroom.

-Retrospective reviewers recommended the game for those who mastered the original, or those who would appreciate a painful challenge.
+Retrospective reviewers recommended The Lost Levels for those who mastered the original, or those who would appreciate a painful challenge.
 Casual Mario fans, GameZone wrote, would not find much to enjoy.
-Nintendo Life's reviewer felt that while the original was designed for recklessness, its sequel taught patience, and despite its difficulty, remained both "fiendishly clever" and fun.
-On the other hand, GamesRadar felt that the game was an unoriginal, boring retread, and apart from its "pointlessly cruel" difficulty, not worthy of the player's time.
+Nintendo Life's reviewer felt that while Super Mario Bros. was designed for recklessness, The Lost Levels taught patience, and despite its difficulty remained fun and "fiendishly clever".
+On the other hand, GamesRadar felt it was an unoriginal, boring retread, and apart from its "pointlessly cruel" difficulty, not worthy of the player's time.
 GamesRadar and IGN agreed with Nintendo of America's choice against releasing the harder game in the 1980s, though Eurogamer thought that The Lost Levels was "technically a much better game" than the Doki Doki Panic-based Super Mario Bros.
 2 the American market received instead.